-Medical consultation must be obtained before administering the EMS service's manual epinephrine or EMS service's auto-injector to cardiac (pediatric and adult), pregnant, and adult asthma patients.
-However, medical consultation is not required for severe allergic reactions with respiratory distress.
+Medical consultation must be obtained before administering the EMS service's manual epinephrine or EMS service's auto-injector to asthma patients with pregnancy or cardiac history.
+However, medical consultation is not required for any patients who have severe allergic reactions with respiratory distress.